ephnjor2021/construction-management-system/README.md

 4. Browse the PHPMyAdmin in a browser. i.e. http://localhost/phpmyadmin
 5. Create a new database naming mvogms_db.
 6. Import the provided SQL file.
 The file is known as mvogms_db.sql located inside the database folder.
-7. Browse the Multi-Vendor Online Groceries Management System in a browser. i.e. http://localhost/mvogms/.
+7. Browse the Construction Management System in a browser. i.e. http://localhost/construction-management-system/.

 Default Admin Access
 Username: admin